leo5123/pwdb-sqlite/README.md

 ## Manual

 ```
 Usage:  pwdb COMMAND [OPTIONS] [ARG...]

 Easy way for you to manage your passwords

 Commands:
-  add          Create a group of information
-  add          Insert information into a group
+ add          Create a group or insert into a group
  ls           List information
  cp           Copy to your clipboard

 Global Options:
  -g, --group         Storage space
  -p, --password      Line of information inside of a group

 ```